Lidian Jackson Emerson: Early life

 She was born as Lydia Jackson, the fifth child of Charles Jackson and Lucy Jackson (née Cotton).
 She was raised in austerity; by the time she was orphaned at sixteen, two of her siblings had also died, and Lydia was sent to live with relatives.
-At the age of nineteen she developed scarlet fever, which was judged the source of her lifelong poor health.
+At age 19 she developed scarlet fever, which was judged the source of her lifelong poor health.
 Her head was said to be "hot ever after."
 Chronic digestive problems, coupled with gastric and epigastric pain, discouraged her from eating, to the point that she became quite thin.
 She dosed herself with calomel, a commonly used mercury-containing preparation now known to damage health.
-The terror of her childhood would haunt Lydia Jackson all her life.
+The terror of her childhood haunted her all her life.

 Marriage

 In 1834, Lydia Jackson heard Ralph Waldo Emerson give a lecture in her town of Plymouth, Massachusetts and was "so lifted to higher thoughts" that she had to hurry home before those thoughts could be tainted with everyday things.
 She attended another lecture and a social gathering afterward, where she was able to speak with Mr. Emerson.
-Although by nature a practical woman, she was inclined toward belief in omens and experienced two pre-cognitive episodes, in which she saw herself married to Emerson although they had met only once.
+She was inclined toward belief in omens and believed to herself to have experienced two pre-cognitive episodes, in which she saw herself married to Emerson although they had met only once.
 A letter from Emerson containing a marriage proposal arrived soon after Lydia's vision of his face, looking into her eyes.
 Although content, at age thirty-two, with the life of a spinster-aunt who tended a garden and kept chickens, Lydia Jackson accepted Ralph Waldo Emerson's proposal.

 The couple were married on September 14, 1835, in the parlor of the Jackson family home overlooking Plymouth Harbor.
 The house, known as the Edward Winslow House, is now the headquarters of The Mayflower Society.

 Newlyweds Lydia and Ralph Waldo Emerson settled immediately in Concord, in a large white house they named "Bush".
 It was here Lydia Emerson would play hostess to a continual stream of dinner and overnight guests throughout the years of her marriage.

 Emerson immediately began calling his wife "Lidian" rather than Lydia, possibly to avoid her name being pronounced "Lidiar" as would be common in New England.
 In his book, Emerson Among the Eccentrics, Carlos Baker suggests the possibility Emerson made the change because "something in his quiet association with her recalled to his memory" lines from L'Allegro by John Milton: